mionaD-upc/extremexp-prototype/README.md

 ## Enhancing the Server Implementation

 The current implementation can be further improved by adjusting or adding new functionalities to the existing servers.
-Additionally, more servers can be linked to the prototype by following these steps:
+Additionally, more servers can be linked to the prototype.

 ### Adding New Functionalities to the Existing Servers